xe-esina/IFMO_JDBC_20191001/README.md

 It should perform cursor moving in order to get all Employee instances.
 If an Employee has a Manager it should contain it as Employee instance as well.

 P.S.
-You may not alter domain classes or anything from test, just as a reminder.
+You may not alter domain classes or anything from test, just a reminder.